Blogs

 INTRODUCTION

-The Jeffersons of today are the Musks and Bezos, American businessmen, owners of huge financial, commercial and technological emporiums, who, hand in hand with new "pioneers" (a mix between Jules Verne/Arthur C. Clark and Neil Armstrong/John Glenn) seek to reach the new frontier of Humanity: the commercial and mining exploitation of Outer Space.
+Today's Jeffersons are the Musks and Bezos, American businessmen, owners of huge financial, commercial and technological emporiums, who, hand in hand with new "pioneers" (a mix between Jules Verne/Arthur C. Clark and Neil Armstrong/John Glenn) seek to reach the new frontier of Humanity: the commercial and mining exploitation of Outer Space.

 Faced with such a challenge, there are many questions that we can (and should) ask ourselves.
-Here we will try to answer (at least briefly) whether the existing international and national rules and regulations regarding the mining of the Moon and celestial bodies, constitutes -or not-, a sufficient framework for the regulation of such projected activities.
+Here we will try to answer (at least briefly) whether the existing international and national rules and regulations concerning the mining of the Moon and celestial bodies constitute - or not - a sufficient framework for the regulation of such projected activities.

-▲ proposal of lunar base for obtaining helium, taken from ExplainingTheFuture.com [Christopher Barnatt].
+▲ lunar base proposal for obtaining helium, taken from ExplainingTheFuture.com [Christopher Barnatt].

 GLOBAL AFFAIRS JOURNAL / Emili J. Blasco